 The image following shows a short query we performed on the data in BigQuery.

-This method is only available for Business, Enterprise or Education G suite account.
+This method is only available for Business, Enterprise, or Education G suite account.
 This method allows you to save your SQL queries directly into your Google Sheets.
 Steps to using the Sheet’s data connector are highlighted below with the help of a public dataset:

 Managing Access and Controlling Share Settings

-Limitations of Moving from Google Sheets to BigQuery using
+Limitations of using Sheets Connector to Connect Google Sheets to BigQuery

-In this blog post, we covered how you can incorporate BigQuery into Google sheets in two ways.
+In this blog post, we covered how you can incorporate BigQuery into Google sheets in two ways so far.
 Despite the immeasurable benefits of the process, it has some limitations.

 - This process cannot support volumes of data greater than 10,000 rows in a single spreadsheet.

-Using a fully managed platform like Hevo Data you bypass all the aforementioned complexities and load data from Google Sheets to BigQuery in just a few mins.
+Using a fully managed platform like Hevo Data you bypass all the aforementioned complexities and load data from Google Sheets (Free Data Source) to BigQuery in just a few mins.
 You can achieve this in 2 simple steps:

-In addition to Google Sheets, Hevo can move data from a variety of data sources (Databases, Cloud Applications, SDKs and more).
+In addition to Google Sheets, Hevo can move data from a variety of Free & Paid Data Sources (Databases, Cloud Applications, SDKs, and more).
 Hevo ensures that your data is consistently and securely moved from any source to BigQuery in real-time.